The Plight of the Undecided Student

 7 Palmer, P. (2000).
 Let Your Life Speak: Listening for the Voice of Vocation.
 San Francisco: Jossey-Bass.

-Heather Nester Heather Nester is an assistant professor of career education with a focus on multidisciplinary initiatives at the University of Cincinnati.
+Heather Nester Heather Nester is an associate professor of career education with a focus on multidisciplinary initiatives at the University of Cincinnati.
 She teaches and coaches students across industries and disciplines to promote self-reflection, discovery, and the pursuit of finding a job worth having as they individually define it.
-Prior to this role, she was a career coach for students in social sciences, interdisciplinary studies, and humanities and for undecided students.
+Her research focuses on career exploration and the development of professional identity, and she has presented at the local, regional, and international level.
+Prior to this role, she was a career coach for students in the range of Arts and Sciences majors and undecided tracks.
 Alongside those responsibilities, she ran the peer career coach program that served more than 46,000 students and alumni.
-As an academic in the higher education community, she is an author and speaker in areas such as assessment, experiential learning, professionalism, and social media.
-She holds an M.A. in human resources from the University of Cincinnati, where she also earned and a B.A. in psychology, communication, and organizational leadership.
+In addition, Nester is editor in chief for The Journal for the Study of Cooperative and Experiential Education.

 NACE JOBWIRE